Marketcircle/jiraSOAP/README.markdown

       custom_field.id = 'customfield_10060'
       custom_field.values = ['123456']

-      jira.updateIssue 'PROJECT-1', [fv, custom_field]
+      jira.updateIssue 'PROJECT-1', fv, custom_field

-4. All instance variables should use camel case in `jiraSOAP`, if it doesn't then it is a bug.

-5. If an API call fails with a method missing error it is because the method has not been implement, yet.
+3. If an API call fails with a method missing error it is because the method has not been implement, yet.
 I started by implementing only the methods that I needed in order to port some old scripts that ran on jira4r; other methods will be added as them gem matures (or you could add it for me :D).

-6. If the attribute for a singular type (e.g. `JIRA::Priority`) is empty, it be stored as `nil`.
-Empty arrays are simply empty arrays.

-7. URESOLVED issues have a Resolution with a value of `nil`.
+4. URESOLVED issues have a Resolution with a value of `nil`.

-8. Accessors do not use get/set prefixes. issue = JIRA::Issue.new
-   issue.setSummary = 'Found a BUG' #incorrect
-   issue.summary    = 'Found a BUG' #correct

-   issue.getSummary #incorrect
-   issue.summary    #correct

-9. To empty a field (set it to nil) you can use this pattern: jira.updateIssue 'JIRA-1', JIRA::FieldValue.fieldValueWithNilValues 'description' jira.updateIssue 'JIRA-1', JIRA::FieldValue.fieldValueWithNilValues 'customfield_10060'
+5. To empty a field (set it to nil) you can use this pattern: jira.update_issue 'JIRA-1', JIRA::FieldValue.fieldValueWithNilValues 'description'

+6. Issue creation, using #create_issue_with_issue does not make use of all the fields in a JIRA::Issue.
+Which fields are used seems to depend on the version of JIRA you are connecting to.

 TODO